 There are three main streets to focus your time; Princes Street, George Street, and Queen Street.

 On this side of Edinburgh, you’ll find the National Gallery and all the shopping you could wish for.
-This area also has some of the best restaurants and coffee shops.

 8. Princes Street Gardens

-Once you’ve had enough of New Town cross back into Old Town via the Princes Street Gardens.
+Once you’ve had enough of New Town, cross back into Old Town via the Princes Street Gardens.
 These gardens were once a lake that separated both sides of Edinburgh.

 9. Grassmarket